jboss-developer/jboss-eap-quickstarts/deltaspike-deactivatable/README.md

 What is it?
 -----------

-DeltaSpike allows that its artifacts can be deactivated manually (e.g. to improve the performance if a part isn't needed, to provide a custom implementation if the default implementation isn't pluggable by default or to bypass an implementation which causes an issue).
+The `deltaspike-deactivatable` quickstart demonstrates how to use DeltaSpike `ClassDeactivator` to manually deactivate artifacts.
+This can improve the performance if a part isn't needed,  provide a custom implementation if the default implementation isn't pluggable by default, or bypass an implementation which causes an issue.

-To deactivate a class you need to implement ClassDeactivator.
+To deactivate a class you need to implement `ClassDeactivator`.
 Returning 'false' or 'true' allows to deactivate or activate the class in question.
 This project has a ClassDeactivator that deactivates the ExcludeExtension.
 If the `ExcludeExtension` is deactivated then `MyBean`, which is annotated with `@Exclude`, won't be excluded

 System requirements